Cidana-Developers/CidanaTestPlatformRelease/README.md

 # Deploy CTP

-##### CTP
+##### - CTP
-`CTP` (Cidana Test Platform) is a test system to test and measure the video dec/enc from multi-perspectives, like coverage, conformance & performance.
+`CTP` (Cidana Test Platform) is a test system to test and measure your video dec/enc quality from multi-dimensions, like coverage, conformance, performance, regression and so on

-##### CTPR
+##### - CTPR
 `CTPR` is `CTP` release package

 This document will guide you to deploy the `CTP` in your test machine, step by step

 ### Environment

-Please check if your test machine meet following requirements
+Before actual deploy, please make sure your test machine meets following requirements

 #### - OS
-  `CTP` runs on Linux system, like Ubuntu, CentOS. you can deploy it to either real linux machine or virtual linux machine
+  `CTP` runs on Linux system, like Ubuntu, CentOS. you can deploy it either in `real linux machine` or `virtual linux machine`
   * Ubuntu 16.04 or above (Recommend)
   * CentOS 8.1 or above

 #### - Git
   Git 2.7 or above

-   `Git` is a popular and convenience tool to get source code or other resource, with this tool you can get `CTP release package` easily from Github.
-But this is not mandatory, you can get the `CTP release package` in other way, for example download `CTP release zip package`, copy it to `target machine` and then unzip it, as you can see, it is much complex than `Git`, so we recommend `Git` for `CTP release package` fetching
+   `Git` is a popular and convenience tool to fetch source code or other resource, with this tool you can get `CTP release package` easily from `Github`.
+But this is not mandatory, you can get the `CTP release package` in other way, for example download `CTP release zip package`, copy it to `target machine` and then unzip it.
+As you see, it is much complex than `Git`, that's why we recommend `Git` for `CTP release package` fetching

   Please use folloving command to check if the `Git` is ready in your test machine
    ```shell
       git --version
    ```
-   if `git` is ready, you will get exact version number, like `git version 2.7.4`, elsea error `command not found` will occurs.
+   if `git` is ready, you will get exact version number, like `git version 2.7.4`, else error `command not found` will occurs.

-   please install `git` by command
+   please install `git` by command if necessary

    ```shell
       sudo apt install git